GLOBAL MARKETS-Stocks, euro fall on Spanish region's aid request

 By Herbert Lash

-Valencia sought help under an 18 billion euro ($22.1 billion) program passed o n T hursday that aims to bolster regional finances.
+Valencia sought help under an 18 billion euro ($22.1 billion) program passed on Thursday that aims to help regional finances.

 Spain’s IBEX stock index fell 5.8 percent, its biggest one-day drop in two years, and the risk premium on government debt hit a euro-era high as its borrowing costs rose to 7.32 percent.
-That yield is above the 7 percent threshold considered unsustainable, with little relief in sight.
+That yield is above the 7 percent threshold considered unsustainable, and little relief is seen any time soon.

 U.S. stocks snapped a three-day winning streak while stocks in Europe extended losses after the European Central Bank said it would stop accepting Greek bonds as collateral, adding to concerns about the euro zone debt crisis.